primap-community/primap2/docs/source/data_structures.md

 #### Test case: aggregation of CRT data

-* In the `UNFCCC_non-AnnexI_data` repository we combine CRT datasets from several countries
+* In the `UNFCCC_non-AnnexI_data` repository we combine CRT datasets from several countries.
+We did some tests on how it could look like using datatree (PR [here](https://github.com/JGuetschow/UNFCCC_non-AnnexI_data/pull/120))
 * It is not possible to merge all the datasets into one, because this operation would be too memory-intensive
 * It is relaitively straight forward to read all CRT data into a single data tree object (crt_dt) with: